Pride, purpose & promotions

 Helping Veterans with Educational and Retail Opportunities (HERO) Program

-Many veterans’ programs only offer a job.
-Walgreens is offering a path to store management.
-Our HERO Program is designed with our veterans’ in mind.
+Many veterans programs only offer a job.
+Walgreens is doing more by offering a path to store management.
+Our HERO Program is designed with our veterans in mind.
 The program merges the opportunity to continue to enhance your leadership experience in the civilian world, while pursuing a bachelor’s degree to help you achieve your educational goals.

 HERO Program participants will enjoy: